 “So Sheila… a little something has happened…”

 Josephine in crutches could have been a clever twist.
-But lucky for us, we had the wonderful Tink of The Dream Performance waiting in the wings to play Josephine’s sister Florence.
+But lucky for us, we had the wonderful Tink Bruce waiting in the wings.
+She would play Josephine’s sister Florence.
 And a few weeks later off we went with our 100+ kilos of equipment, props and costumes with our destination: The Wintergarten.

-A one-minute history lesson: The Wintergarten shows began in an actual winter garden (of plants and glass walls) back in the 1880s with the first small variety performances.
+The Wintergarten shows began in an actual winter garden (of plants and glass walls) back in the 1880s.
+There they produced their first small variety performances.
 There was a particular focus on Akrobaten and Zauberkünstler (if you’ve blown the dust off your German lately as well, you’ve likely guessed that means ‘acrobats’ and ‘magicians’.)
-Houdini performed there in 1900, a few years before he appeared at the Leeds City Varieties (1904) and London’s Hackney Empire (1911) – two other magical theatres where we’ve been fortunate to perform our show in his footsteps.
+Houdini performed there in 1900.
+It was a few years before he appeared at the Leeds City Varieties (1904).
+Then he appeared at London’s Hackney Empire (1911).
+Both of those are two other magical theatres where we’ve been fortunate to perform our show in his footsteps.
 (If you’d like to be in on some amazing secrets about Houdini, by the way, here’s a must-read.)

-In 1944 the Wintergarten was destroyed by a bomb attack and for the next forty-eight years it was preserved only by its reputation and the legends of the performers who had performed there.
+Anyways, in 1944 the Wintergarten was destroyed by a bomb attack.
+So, for the next forty-eight years only its reputation and the legends of the performers who performed there preserved it.
 Then in 1992 the name was transferred to the theatre where it lives today in Potsdamer Strasse.
 The stories from inside Wintergarten began being told again.

-It’s a literal palace to variety, full of memorabilia from famous acts, magical photographs and posters.
+It’s literally a palace to variety, full of memorabilia from famous acts, magical photographs and posters.
 Two sweeping staircases lined with spectacular artefacts and costumes flank the auditorium as you go up to the balcony.
+Not to mention other Wintergarten magic act memorabilia.
 And the toilets!
 You must see the toilets.
 Yes I just wrote that…

-My late mentor Eugene Burger always said: in a performance, every moment counts.
+My great late mentor Eugene Burger always said: in a performance, every moment counts.
 Every second.
 So in our twelve minute Wintergarten act, we had exactly 720 seconds to make count.
 We opened with our comedy magic hoops routine; the magic classic where the hoops melt into and out of one another.
 It’s the routine we use to introduce our characters to the audience.
-Following on from that was our fans waltz routine that was inspired by Alan Wakeling.
+Following on from that we performed our fans waltz routine that Alan Wakeling inspired.
 That took us to the finale.

-For that, we closed with Houdini’s signature illusion – with an audience member examining a wooden trunk where Norvil is then locked up inside.
-Our special twist is the surprise ending in the form of the comedy double costume quick change that we created when we got through as finalists in the Magic Circle Stage Magician of the Year competition last year.
+For that, we closed with Houdini’s signature illusion.
+An audience member examined a wooden trunk.
+Norvil then gets locked up inside.
+Our special twist is the surprise ending.
+It’s our comedy double costume quick change.
+We created it when we got through as finalists in the Magic Circle Stage Magician of the Year competition last year.
 Norvil not only escapes, but he also appears (to his own surprise) in Josephine’s dress; whereas Josephine is found locked in the trunk now wearing a bunny costume instead.

 720 seconds.
 And it all indeed went down a treat.

-The run was all over too soon though and now seems like a dream full of magic and bottomless backstage champagne (thank you, Sheila).
+The run was all over too soon though.
+Now it seems like a dream full of magic and bottomless backstage champagne (thank you, Sheila).
 Berlin, bis wir uns wieder treffen!
-Until we meet again!
+We’ll hold onto our Wintergarten magic act dreams from last time until we meet again! – CH